-We offer Bachelor of Science and Master of Science degrees in Computer Science with several specialization options, minors, and certificates.
-Students in the Computer Science programs enjoy the personal attention of our faculty members in all facets of their education.
+We offer Bachelor of Science and Master of Science degrees in Computer Science, Cybersecurity and a Bachelor of Science in Software Design and Development.
+Additionally the department offers minors and certificates.
+Students in the Computer Science department enjoy the personal attention of our faculty members in all facets of their education.

 UWF has been designated as a

 National Center of Academic Excellence in Cyber Defense Education